 How do we move beyond this cycle of being led by the mind’s counterfeit desires?
 How do we gain control of the vehicle rather than just riding in the backseat?
 We can take back control by learning about ourselves through a systematic process like the Enneagram of Personality.
 It is a process that uses a scientifically validated questionnaire to identify our personality profile and instincts.
 In doing so, we learn these Ego mechanisms are just tools of consciousness.

 So, it’s easier for most people to rely on the default mode of living to distance themselves from the values they place on themselves because of the negativity.
-We aren’t attractive enough, smart enough, rich enough to meet the unreasonable standards of an unhealthy society.
+We aren’t attractive enough, smart enough, or rich enough to meet the unreasonable standards of an unhealthy society.

 These mechanisms of personality are tools.
 They are NOT who we are.
 The mind wants to maintain control because it is temporary and not eternal.
 So it presents the elements of ego, our personality, and instincts as substitutes.
 The mind knows it is not infinite.

 The Observer is the Real You!
 It’s that person you are talking to inside your heart.
 It’s who is experiencing life.
-The ancients call it spirit, soul, Observer.
+The ancients call it spirit, soul, and Observer.
 It’s a universal perspective that takes us beyond temporary circumstances.

 There are many theories about who we are and why we are here.
 Many ancient traditions tell us these basic questions prompt us to take the Hero’s Journey.
 It encourages us to explore the unknown.
 To do this, we need to take back the steering wheel.
 We need to take back control of our awareness.
-We need to learn about what triggers our emotional overrides and what it takes to calm the mind so we can be in the driver’s seat.
+We need to learn what triggers our emotions and what it takes to calm the mind so we can be in the driver’s seat.

 When We Are Present